warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 {:codeblock}

 The first part of the log is a record of the current date and time.
-This helps confirm that the database really is being freshly created:
+This record helps confirm that the database really is being freshly created:

 ```python
 # Put a clear indication of the current date and time at the top of the page.